Research Process

 5. Collecting the primary data.
 You will have to start primary data collection only after detailed preparation.
 Sampling is an important element of this stage.
 You may have to conduct pilot data collection if you chose questionnaire primary data collection method.
 Primary data collection is not a compulsory stage for all dissertations and you will skip this stage if you are conducting a desk-based research.

-7. Reaching conclusions.
+8. Reaching conclusions.
 Conclusions relate to the level of achievement of research aims and objectives.
 In this final part of your dissertation you will have to justify why you think that research aims and objectives have been achieved.
+A well-developed conclusion demonstrates how the research contributes to existing knowledge and provides a clear answer to the research question.
 Conclusions also need to cover research limitations and suggestions for future research.

 Individual stages in the research process outlined above are interdependent and the sequence has to be maintained.
 Moreover, the process of any research tends to be iterative, meaning that you may have to return back to the previous stages of the research process several times for revisions and improvement.
 In other words, no stage of the research process is fully completed until the whole dissertation is completed.